caltechlibrary/andor/docs/about.md

 based GUI".
 It targets the ability to curate metadata objects outside the scope of our existing repository systems.

-**And/Or** is based on [dataset](https://caltechlibrary.github.io/dataset).
+**And/Or** is based on [dataset](https://caltechlibrary.github.io/dataset)
-It is a C Shared library made accessible via Python 3.7's ctypes package.
-The primary differences between **And/Or** and __libdataset__ provided with __dataset__ tool is that the library implements locking via a semifore for disc writes object creation and updates.
+and `libdataset`.  __libdataset__ is a C Shared library made accessible via Python 3.7's ctypes package.
+The primary differences between **And/Or** built-on  __libdataset__ and __dataset__ tool is that the library implements locking via a semifore for disc writes on object creation and updates.
 It functions like a fedora-lite for a Python programming implementing web services.

 When a Go shared library runs under Python it runs in its child process.
 The process is managed from the Python program.
-In this way you can efficiently act on a __dataset__ collection and with the use of a semiphore Go support asynchonous operations on the collection without need to constantly open and close the dataset collections' conlection.json file.
-Your Python code focuses on providing URL end points, access control and presentation of static HTML, CSS and JavaScript while you the **And/Or** library handles the ansynchronous update of the collection(s) it is managing. **And/Or** is a C-Shared library for building __dataset__ driven web server[^1] written in Python.
+In this way you can efficiently act on a __dataset__ collection and with the use of a semiphore dataset can support asynchonous operations on the collection without needing to constantly open and close the dataset collection.
+The Python code focuses on providing URL end points, access control and presentation of static HTML, CSS and JavaScript while you the __libdataset__ library handles the ansynchronous update of the collection(s) it is managing.

-**And/Or** is a extremely narrowly scoped library.
+**And/Or** is a extremely narrowly scoped.
 The focus is __ONLY__ on currating JSON objects in an asynchronous manner.

 Limiting **And/Or**'s scope leads to a simpler system.
-Code is limited to **And/Or** web service plus the HTML, CSS and JavaScript needed for an acceptable UI[^3].
+Code is limited to **And/Or** web service plus the HTML, CSS and JavaScript needed for an acceptable UI[^2].

 This architecture aligns with small machine hosting and cloud hosting.
-Both keeping recurring costs to a minimum.
-**And/Or** could be run on a tiny to small EC2 instance or on hardware as small as a Rasbpberry Pi.
+Both keeping recurring costs to a minimum.  **And/Or** could be run on a tiny to small EC2 instance or on hardware as small as a Rasbpberry Pi.

 ## Goals